Skip to content

 All three let you write Playwright code, but they serve different purposes:

-Use CODE: when the operation is deterministic and doesn't need recovery — setting up mocks, seeding data, computing derived values, or asserting precise conditions.
+Use a code step (description: + js:) when the operation is deterministic and doesn't need recovery — setting up mocks, seeding data, computing derived values, or asserting precise conditions.

 Use VERIFY: + js: when you have a preferred assertion but want the AI to verify the outcome in natural language if the code path fails.